pbv-public/firestore-orm/README.md

 tx.updateWithoutRead(Order, { id, quantity: 2 })
 ```

-To maintain consistency, old values _must_ be provided for each field to be
-updated.
-In addition, any values used to derive the new value should be
-included in the old values.
-Failure to do so may result in race condition bugs.

-Similarly, rows can be blindly created or overwritten with `createOrOverwrite`
+Similarly, rows can be blindly created or overwritten with the
-method.
-This is useful when we don't care about the previous value (if any).
+`createOrOverwrite` method.
+This is useful when we don't care about the
-For example, maybe we're tracking whether a customer has used a particular
+previous value (if any).
+For example, maybe we're tracking whether a customer
-feature or not.
-When they use it, we may just want to blindly record it:
+has used a particular feature or not.
+When they use it, we may just want to
+blindly record it:
 ```javascript <!-- embed:./test/unit-test-doc.js:scope:testBlindWritesCreateOrUpdate -->
   async testBlindWritesCreateOrUpdate () {
     class LastUsedFeature extends db.Model {